emmawalshdev/kaytea_art/TESTING.md

 7. To request a quote for a pet commission so that I can decide myself whether this is something I would like to purchase.
     * A form on the Pet Commissions page allows the user to make a service request.
 As stated in the page text, the Artist will then get in touch with the client to discuss a quote.
-    * As well as contact information, the commission form indludes the following fields:
+    * As well as contact information, the commission form includes the following fields:
         - Media preference
         - Canvas size preference
         - Number of pets